Ambiguous-Squids/bangazon-cli/﻿Ambiguous-Squids-Sprint-2-Commitment-February-8-2017.md

 Steve @ BrownBiguity Inc.

 ## Squids
-Nick Chemsak, Alex Simonian, Matthew McCord, Dani Adkins, Richard Whitfield
+Nick Chemsak, Alex Simonian, Matthew McCord, Ali Kimbrell, Richard Whitfield

 ## Commitment
 The Ambiguous-Squids will provide the client, henceforth known as Steve, access to the Bangazon Command Line interface tool, by Wednesday, February 14, 2017, where they can: